DEVA8459/Javascript-/js_coding_interview/03-moreArrMethode.md

     4. Cannot be terminated early.
         1. bc No break or continue: Unlike traditional for loops, forEach does not support break or continue statements to exit or skip iterations early.
 2. for...of:
-    1. Best for any iterable object.
+    1. Best for any iterable object like array (dont confuse it with objects).
     2. Iterates directly over values.
     3. Simple and readable syntax.
     4. Can be terminated early.